aws-samples/karpenter-blueprints/blueprints/userdata/README.md

 kubectl apply -f .
 ```

+This will create the NodePool and deploy a sample workload.
+Karpenter will provision new nodes to run the workload.

 ## Results

-The pods from the sample workload should be running:
+After a few minutes, the pods from the sample workload should be running:

 ```